typst/packages/README.md

 repository.
 There are a few requirements for getting a package published, which are detailed below:

-- **Naming:** Names should not include the word "typst" (as it is redundant).
-  They should also not be merely descriptive to create level grounds for everybody (e.g. not just `slides`).
+- **Naming:** Package names should not be merely descriptive to create level grounds for everybody (e.g. `slides` is forbidden, but `sliding` or `slitastic` would be ok).
+Names should not include the word "typst" (as it is redundant).
+If they contain multiple words, names should use `kebab-case`.
+  Look at existing packages and PRs to get a feel for what's allowed and what's not.
 - **Functionality:** Packages should conceivably be useful to other users and should expose their capabilities in a reasonable fashion.
 - **Documentation:** Packages must contain a `README.md` file documenting (at least briefly) what the package does and all definitions intended for usage by downstream users.
+Examples in the README should show how to use the package through an `@preview` import.
+If you have images in your README, you might want to check whether they also work in dark mode.
+- **Style:** No specific code style is mandated, but two spaces of indent and kebab-case for variable and function names are recommended.
 - **License:** Packages must be licensed under the terms of an [OSI-approved][OSI] license.
 In addition to specifying the license in the TOML manifest, a package must either contain a `LICENSE` file or link to one in its `README.md`.
 - **Size:** Packages should not contain large files or a large number of files.
   This will be judged on a case-by-case basis, but if it needs more than ten files, it should be well-motivated.
+To keep the package small and fast to download, please do not include images for the README or PDF files with documentation in the package.
+Instead, include images through a link to a githubusercontent.com URL (just drag the image into an issue) or link to your repository.
 - **Security:** Packages must not attempt to exploit the compiler or packaging implementation, in particular not to exfiltrate user data.
 - **Safety:** Names and package contents must be safe for work.